[Learn Korean E30] “(으)니까”, “못”

 That is a special test for Lesson No.26 to 30

-I used a lot of example sentences in the exam, so you can deepen your understanding through it.
+I used a lot of example sentences in the exam so that you can deepen your understanding.

 Keep up your good work.